api3dao/data-feed-reader-example/scripts/README.md

 ## Deploying proxy contracts programmatically

+For more details on Proxy contracts see the reference docs [here](https://docs.api3.org/reference/dapis/understand/proxy-contracts.html).

 ### DapiProxyWithOev and DapiProxy

 [Instructions](../README.md#instructions) have you use [API3 Market](https://market.api3.org) to deploy a `DapiProxyWithOev` contract.